TadaTeruki/pdock/README.md

 ## Notice

-For now, this application is just a toy project for myself and I don't have any plan to improve it.
-But if you like this project and want to contribute, please feel free to send issues.
+For now, this application is just a toy project for myself.
+But if you like this project and want to contribute, please feel free to send issues and pull requests.

 ## Installation guide